Michael Julian Drake: Awards and honors

 Drake received a number of awards and honors during his career, including the College of Science Career Distinguished Teaching Award, Aviation Week and Space Technology 2001 Laurels Award for Outstanding Achievement in Space, Leonard Medal of the Meteoritical Society, and the University of Arizona Senior Honorary Bobcats Outstanding Faculty Member Award in 2006.
 Asteroid (9022) 1988 PC1 was named Drake in his honor by Carolyn S. Shoemaker.

 Personal life and death

 Drake married Gail Georgenson, who survived him.
 They had two children.

-Grake was diagnosed with liver cancer, and had a transplant operation, during the last two years of his life, while actively pursuing NASA funding approval of OSIRUS-Rex.
-He tracked the project’s progress “To his last breath.”
+Drake was diagnosed with liver cancer, and had a transplant operation, during the last two years of his life, while actively pursuing NASA funding approval of OSIRIS-Rex.
+He tracked the project's progress “To his last breath.”